sshailabh/awesome-template-engine/README.md

 # template-engine-list

 ---
 The repository contains the list of all available template engines in different programming languages.
 It covers 80+ template engine available open source.

 ## Programming Languages
+Below is the list of template engines in various programming language:

 | Language     | No. Template engines |
 |--------------|----------------------|